Skip to content

 Where corridor risk surfaces in real organizations.

 Corridor risk rarely arrives labeled.
-It shows up as small patterns — handoffs, escalations, decision rights — that compound into integration drag, GCC plateau, and leadership-readiness gaps.
+It shows up as small patterns in handoffs, escalations, and decision rights that compound into integration drag, GCC plateau, and leadership-readiness gaps.

 Post-deal integration drag

-Cultural and leadership signals stall the first 90 days; deal value leaks into rework and re-alignment.
+Cultural and leadership signals stall the first 90 days; early value goes into rework that a clearer first 90 days would save.

 Leadership handoffs go quiet

-Handoffs across functions and time zones lose context; capable leaders look slower than they are.
+Handoffs across functions and time zones can lose context, and capable leaders can look slower than they are.
+Clearer handoffs fix that.

 • Warm office corridor with glass walls, representing cross-border handoffs and operating passage.